 The upper part of the walls have sculptures of various Hindu Gods, especially Lord Vishnu in his different avatars.

 We hired a guide, based on my sister-in-law Manju’s suggestion (no doubt!
 It was a very good idea).
-The guide seemed knowledgeable but he was short tempered and had a problem with me :/ .
+The guide seemed knowledgeable but he was short-tempered and had a problem with me :/.
 Angry with me, because of my inquisitiveness; I asked him too many questions (Can you believe that!
-And I was taught asking questions were good).
-Nevertheless, he explained the history, details and importance of the temple and sculptures.
+And I was thought asking questions were good).
+Nevertheless, he explained the history, details, and importance of the temple and sculptures.

 One of the most interesting sculptures that the guide spoke about was that of Lord Vishnu and Goddess Lakshmi.
 In this sculpture, the Goddess Lakshmi sits on Lord Vishnu’s lap, resting one of her feet on a lotus flower.
 And the lotus flower is supported by an elephant, to hold the weight of her feet.
 This clearly proves the sculptor’s eye to detail.